JoshMcKin/hot_tub/README.md

 * Lazy clients/connections (created only when necessary)
 * Can be used with any client library
 * Support for cleaning dirty resources
-* Set to expand pool under load that is eventually reaped back down to set size (never_block), can be disabled
+* Set to expand pool under load which is eventually reaped back down to set size
 * Attempts to close clients/connections on shutdown

 ### HotTub::Sessions